dnltsk/spring-kafka-playground/kug-intro.md

-# How to test time-based validations?
+# How do we test time-based validations?

 ## Daniel Teske - @dnltsk

 * GIS Engineer at MeteoGroup GmbH
+* using Kotlin in production since Sep 2016 (v.0...)

 ## our products